 - About Us

-BEIJING (MNI) - The yuan gained against the U.S. dollar on Friday after the
+BEIJING (MNI) - The yuan was stronger against the U.S. dollar on Thursday

-People's Bank of China set the fixing rate stronger for the day.
+after the People's Bank of China set the fixing rate slightly stronger for the

 --MNI Beijing Bureau; +86 (10) 8532-5998; email: firstname.lastname@example.org